-“Lessons for Understanding Our Water Footprint” build students’ awareness of direct and indirect (also known as virtual) water use .
-Three free, downloadable lesson plans encourage students to explore how their food choices and shopping habits have a larger impact on their daily water consumption than they may realize.
+“Lessons for Understanding Our Water Footprint” are a useful part of an environmental science curriculum.
+These high-school and undergraduate environmental science lessons build student awareness of direct and indirect (also known as virtual) water use .
+Three free, downloadable lessons encourage students to explore how their food choices and shopping habits have a larger impact on their daily water consumption than they may realize.
 Designed for high school – upper secondary level, ages 15 to 18 – these interactive lessons can be easily adapted to the undergraduate level.

 Lesson 1: Water Resources and Water Footprints

-This lesson gives students an in-depth understanding of key water issues.
+In the first environmental science lesson, students gain an in-depth understanding of key water issues.
 They learn about water resources and water footprints, then use the water calculator to analyze their direct and virtual water consumption.
 Students get a foundation of knowledge and learn why they should care about protecting water resources, which makes it easier for them to make a fundamental shift in attitude about their water use.

 Lesson Plan 1